 TCM Fertility Diet: Foods to Boost Chances of Conceiving

-The fertilityrate in Singapore has dropped from 1.60 during the early 2000s to 1.14 this year.
-As you can imagine, there can be a lot of factors that could influence a woman’s fertility.
+The fertility rate in Singapore has taken a dip since the 2000s.
+As you can imagine, there can be a lot of factors influencing a woman’s fertility.
 While many of these cannot be controlled, adopting a healthy diet is one that you have control over.
 Having a healthy body weight and nutrition significantly impact a woman’s ability to conceive.

-A healthy diet and lifestyle choices can boost fertility by up to 69% and whether you plan to conceive right now or not, paying regular visits to your fertility physician in Singapore and looking after your body are always a good start if you want a baby in the future.
-Here is a list of foods that would be beneficial to your health when conceiving a baby.
+Based on Harvard Medical School’s research, a healthy diet and the correct lifestyle choices can help boost fertility for males and females.
+Whether you plan to conceive right now or not, paying regular visits to your TCM fertility physician in Singapore and looking after your body is always a good start if you want a baby in the future.
+Below is a list of foods that would be beneficial to your health when trying to conceive.